Stephen Rochford: Playing career

-Management career
+Managerial career

 Rochford began coaching Junior Crossmolina and Mayo teams, experiencing success.

 Rochford managed Galway club Corofin to the All-Ireland club Championship in 2015, becoming the first man to win All-Ireland club football medals as both a player and a manager with different clubs.

-Mayo Bainisteoir
+Mayo manager

-Rochford was named as the new Bainisteoir of the Mayo senior football team in December 2015 for a three-year spell.
+Rochford was named as the new manager of the Mayo senior football team in December 2015 for a three-year spell.

 Within a year, Rochford had led the Mayo team to the 2016 All-Ireland Senior Football Championship Final against Dublin, where the first final ended in a draw.
 Rochford's men lost the reply by a point in a very close encounter.

 In the 2017 All-Ireland semi-final, Mayo played Kerry.
 Rochford's men drew the game.
 In the replay Mayo overwhelmed Kerry by 2-16 to 0-17, earning a second All-Ireland SFC final appearance for Mayo under Rochford within two years of his taking over as Mayo Bainisteoir.
 In that game, Rochford's Mayo team again lost out by a single point against Dublin.

 In June 2018, Rochford's Mayo lost to Kildare by a scoreline of 0-21 - 0-19 in the All-Ireland SFC Third Round, which was the first time in eight years that Mayo lost a game in the back-door.
 On 27 August 2018, Rochford resigned as Mayo manager.

-Since
+Since 2022

 Bernard Flynn named Rochford as part of his backroom team as Meath manager as he prepared to succeed Andy McEntee in 2022, then Colm O'Rourke was appointed manager instead.
 Flynn deleted a tweet about Rochford.
 Shortly after this, Rochford was named as part of Kevin McStay's bid for the senior Mayo managerial vacancy.
 McStay's bid was successful, so Rochford returned to Mayo in August 2022.
 McStay named him as his assistant manager and coach.

+In 2025, under the management of McStay, Mayo lost to Cavan in a championship game for the first time since the 1948 All-Ireland SFC final.
+Less than a week later, McStay became ill during training at MacHale Park.
+On 26 May, McStay stepped back from managing Mayo to deal with his health problems and former manager Stephen Rochford took his place.
+Rochford was interim manager for two games, as Mayo made an early championship exit.
+The Mayo County Board then decided to "relieve Kevin McStay and his management team from their roles" with the team, although their four-year term was not complete.